De-Stress in Nature

 - This linear park, located along the west bank of the Great Miami River, offers great views of the downtown skyline.

-- Look for the Mindfulness Walk signage near the park benches and along the steps leading down to the river.
+- Start your mobile app outing near the park benches and along the steps leading down to the river.

 - Continue your walk along the paved Great Miami River and Wolf Creek trails.